rebelsky/sams-assorted-musings-reflections/sarah-purcell.md

 *Part of an ongoing series on the people inhabit or who have inhabited this College.*

-When I think of "real" Grinnellians [1], one of the first names that comes to mind is Sarah J. Purcell, class of 1992, L.F.
-Parker Professor of History [2].
+When I think of "real" Grinnellians [1], one of the first names that comes to mind is Sarah J. Purcell, class of 1992, L. F. Parker Professor of History [2].
 Why Sarah?
 Well, I think all those suffixes should tell you one reason: She's a Grinnell graduate who came back and excelled in her faculty position.
 As both graduate and faculty member, she is closely tied to the Grinnell culture.
 She knows the history of the College, its students, and its possibilities.

-I intended to write this essay right after the installation ceremony in which Sarah was designated L.F.
-Parker Professor of History.
+I intended to write this essay right after the installation ceremony in which Sarah was designated L. F. Parker Professor of History.
 Her speech in that ceremony helped show one of the reasons I think of her as a real
 Grinnellians: She was mentored or taught by the previous four holders of the Parker Chair [3]: Joe Wall, Al Jones, Don Smith, and V. Brown.